tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 It is clear from the context that when Mondrian uses the word he is *not* referring to the ubiquitous plastic material used to make many of today's products.

 Context makes it somewhat clear that he uses the word "plastic" to refer to the way he constructs and composes his images -- the way he molds reality into shapes of his own choosing.
-For example, one of the chapters in the *New Plastic in Painting* series of articles is entitled *The New Plastic as Abstract-Real Painting: Plastic Means and Composition.*
+For example, one of the chapters in this first series of articles, *New Plastic in Painting,* is entitled *The New Plastic as Abstract-Real Painting: Plastic Means and Composition.*

 The [wikipedia page for Neoplasticism](https://en.wikipedia.org/wiki/Neoplasticism) hints at this idea, stating that "every artist manipulates reality to produce an aesthetically pleasing, artfully pleasing whole."
 This gives us a sense of what he meant by the term, but it would be nice to see an actual definition of it and not have to wonder and guess.

 ## Plastic This, Plastic That

-In the first twelve paragraphs of his "little work" *The New Art -- The New Life: The Culture of Pure Relationships,* Mondrian uses the term fifteen times.
+In the first twelve paragraphs of his "little work" *The New Art -- The New Life: The Culture of Pure Relationships,* Mondrian uses the term fifteen times!
 In each of these occurrences the word appears with a qualifier:

 - "plastic means" occurs 7 times
 - "plastic expression" occurs 5 times
 - "plastic value" occurs 3 times

-I believe the counts from these twelve paragraphs are representative of the relative frequency with which he uses these qualifiers in the rest of the book.
+I believe the counts from these twelve paragraphs are representative of the relative frequency with which he uses these short phrases in the rest of the book.
-That is, my impression is that he mentions the "plastic means" more frequently than he does any of the other phrases.
+That is, my impression is that he mentions the "plastic means" more frequently than he does any of the other pairs.

-For example, in the eighth paragraph of *The New Art -- The New Life* he uses the word "plastic" with all three of these qualifiers:
+In this example, from the eighth paragraph of *The New Art -- The New Life,* he uses the word "plastic" with all three of these qualifiers:

 > If purely *plastic expression* is created by "the relationships" of line, plane surface, and color in their purely *plastic values,* then these means exist only through their relationships.
 > Therefore, relationships are just as important as the *plastic means.*  [p.
-246, the quotes appear in the original, but emphasis was added to highlight the word in question].
+246, the quotes appear in the original, but I added the italics to highlight the word in question].

 One of the reasons I decided to read his writings in chronological sequence is that I was hoping to find a definition of the term, or at least learn to be more comfortable with it when I encountered it.
 Naturally, if one wants to learn something, it makes sense to start at the beginning!

-Unfortunately -- as far as I can tell from reading more than the first half of the book, anyway -- he never really defines the term.
+Unfortunately -- as far as I can tell from reading a bit more than the first half of the book, anyway -- he never really defines the term.
 The closest thing to a definition I have found so far is this circular definition appearing in his 1930 essay *Cubism and Neo-Plastic:*

 > By pure plastic we mean the plastic of relationships alone, expressed by line and color also alone, that is to say, without any limited form.  [p.
 237].

-Although it obviously has something to do with composition, I was never really 100% sure what he meant by it.
+Again, although it obviously has something to do with composition, I was never really 100% sure what he meant by it.
-Moreover, despite having a sense of what he meant, it would be nice to be sufficiently comfortable with the term that I could explain it to somone.
+Moreover, despite having a sense of what he meant, it would be nice to be sufficiently comfortable with the term to be able to confidently and competently explain it to somone.

-As I went through his articles and essays, it became more and more clear that I needed to back up to and learn about the artists who inspired Mondrian: the Cubists and ultimately Paul Cézanne.
+As I went through his articles and essays, it became more and more clear that I needed to back up to and learn about the artists who inspired Mondrian: the Cubists and their progenitor, Paul Cézanne.

 ## Cubism

 In their introductory pieces, Holtzman and James discuss how Cubism influenced Mondrian's early work.

-For those unfamiliar with Cubism, Pablo Picasso and Georges Braque were the progenitors of the style, and this image, Picasso's *Harlequin* of 1918, is an excellent example of a Cubist painting.
+For those unfamiliar with Cubism, Pablo Picasso and Georges Braque were, along with Cézanne, the progenitors of the style.
+This image, Picasso's *Harlequin* of 1918, is an excellent example of a Cubist painting.

 - Image: